 The sequence is designed for undergraduates in good standing who are beyond their first year in the College.
 To be eligible for this program, students must have completed any analysis sequence as well as two courses of an algebra sequence (either Math 20250-25400, Math 20250-25700, Math 25400-25500, or Math 25700-25800).
 In Paris, students will receive credit for the third course in the algebra sequence.
 Thus, although the program is open to students of all majors with sufficient mathematical preparation, it will be of special interest to mathematics majors, normally in their third or fourth year.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the math courses are taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

-Each application is examined on the basis of the student’s scholastic record with special attention to the pre-requisite math courses, personal statement, and academic recommendation.
+Each application is examined on the basis of the student’s scholastic record, with special attention to the pre-requisite math courses, and personal statement.
 If you are interested in applying for this program please fill out the online application.

 To discuss the Paris Mathematics program and the possibility of participating, please contact Kylie Poulin.